What Is a Complex Sentence?A complex sentence is a sentence with one independent clause and at least one dependent clause. For example:

 - Curiosity killed the cat.

-- I stopped believing in Santa Claus when my mother took me to see him in a department store, and he asked for my autograph.
-(Shirley Temple)
+- I stopped believing in Santa Claus when he asked for my autograph in a department store, but I still want to believe in him.